bpmn-io/bpmn.io/src/blog/2020/004-bpmn-js-promisified.md

 Read through the [full changelog](https://github.com/bpmn-io/bpmn-js/blob/main/CHANGELOG.md) to learn about all issues that we addressed with `bpmn-js@7.0`.

 Did we miss anything?
 Did you spot a bug, or would you like to suggest an improvement?
-Reach out to us via [our forums](https://forum.bpmn.io/), tweet us [@bpmn_io](https://twitter.com/bpmn_io) or file an issue you found in [the bpmn-js issue tracker](https://github.com/bpmn-io/bpmn-js/issues).
+Reach out to us via [our forums](https://forum.bpmn.io/), toot us on [Mastodon](https://fosstodon.org/@bpmn_io) or file an issue you found in [the bpmn-js issue tracker](https://github.com/bpmn-io/bpmn-js/issues).

 Get the latest BPMN modeling toolkit pre-packaged or as source code via [npm](https://www.npmjs.com/package/bpmn-js) or [unpkg](https://unpkg.com/bpmn-js/).